 Scholarships and Stipends:

 All students receive a full-tuition scholarship, paid single health insurance, and an annual stipend.

 Applications must be received by January 1 for the following Fall semester.
 Graduate students are not admitted in the Spring semester.
 The school usually schedules two interview weekends, one in February and one in March.

 Ph.D.
 Program in Pathology

-Students in the Pathways of Human Disease Graduate Program usually continue in the program and receive a Ph.D. in Pathology.
+Students in the Cell Biology of Disease Graduate Program usually continue in the program and receive a Ph.D. in Pathology.
 Students starting in any of the Graduate School's Ph.D. programs have the option of transferring to any of the degree-granting departmental programs after completion of their first year.

-The Pathways of Human Disease Graduate Program requires successful completion of first-year courses, the choice of a mentor who will provide strong training and an educational environment, and a desire to pursue thesis research that has a strong tie to human health and disease.
+The Cell Biology of Disease Graduate Program requires successful completion of first-year courses, the choice of a mentor who will provide strong training and an educational environment, and a desire to pursue thesis research that has a strong tie to human health and disease.

 Request a Program Brochure